-If you’re setting up a completely new property you’ll be using GA4 by default, although in this section we’ll discuss how to make the transition if you’re still using the legacy version.
+If you’re setting up an entirely new property, you’ll be using GA4 by default, although in this section, we’ll discuss how to make the transition if you’re still using the legacy version.

-Since Google Analytics 4 isn’t just a revamp of the old version and instead is a completely new tool, this means you’ll need to start the transition by having both implementations set up simultaneously—one for Universal Analytics and the other for GA4.
+Since Google Analytics 4 isn’t just a revamp of the old version and is an entirely new tool, you’ll need to start the transition by having both implementations set up simultaneously—one for Universal Analytics and the other for GA4.

-It’s recommended to create a new GA4 property as quickly as possible since you can’t import data from the legacy version.
+Creating a new GA4 property as quickly as possible is recommended since you can’t import data from the legacy version.
 In other words, you’ll want to start collecting data and getting familiar with the tool before completely replacing the legacy version.
 Since this is how Google recommends transitioning, we’ve also got both integrations available inside AgencyAnalytics:

-In the resource Google provides to add a GA4 property to a site that’s already using Universal analytics, they state that while you can’t import all your previous data, the two accounts will be “linked”.
+The resource Google provides to add a GA4 property to a site that’s already using Universal analytics states resource Google provides to add a GA4 property to a place that’s already using Universal analytics, they state that while you can’t import all your previous data, the two accounts will be “linked.”
 This means you can use the Setup Assistant in GA4 to migrate configurations from your Universal Analytics property to the new property.

-One other important distinction to be aware of during the migration process is that Google Analytics 4 properties don’t use the “Views” reporting structure, and instead use “Data Streams”.
-During the setup process, you’re required to connect a data stream and configure it based on whether you’re connecting a web or app data stream.
+One other important distinction to be aware of during the migration process is that Google Analytics 4 properties don’t use the “Views” reporting structure but instead “Data Streams.”
+During the setup process, you must connect a data stream and configure it based on whether you’re joining a web or app data stream.